How Higher Educational Institutions (HEIs) are set to transform due to NEP 2020?

 Through this new education policy, the government of India aims at bringing more than 2 crore students into proper learning.
 It is projected that this crucial step would allow the government to achieve 100% GER (Gross Enrollment Ratio) in preschool, secondary, and higher education institutions by the end of 2030.

 These attempts are to prepare India to become a “global Knowledge Superpower”, by making the education ecosystem of India more flexible, holistic, and multi-disciplinary in line with the global skill demand.

 Let’s look at the major reforms the NEP 2020 is set to bring in for HEIs in India –

-One goal of NEP 2020 is to increase the Gross Enrolment Ratio in higher education in India, including vocational education from 26.3 percent in 2018 to 50 percent by 2035.
+As mentioned earlier, one goal of NEP 2020 is to increase the Gross Enrolment Ratio in higher education in India, including vocational education from 26.3 percent in 2018 to 50 percent by 2035.
+As per the NEP, 3.5 crore new seats will be added to higher education institutions.
+The NEP proposed multi-disciplinary, holistic undergraduate education.
 The Policy is focused on supporting skill education and streamlining educational planning, administration, and management at all levels.

 (a) Research-Intensive Universities (RUs)

 (c) Autonomous Degree-granting Colleges (ACs)